liufang501/design-pattern/README.md

 design-pattern
 ==============

-the code of design pattern
+the code of design pattern, and it's only for study